CambourneCrescent/CambourneCrescent.github.io/content/docs/curriculum/islamicstudies/_index.md

 ---

 ## Class Breakdown
+{{% steps %}}

-### **Class 1 (Ages 5–6)**
+1. ### **Class 1 (Ages 5–6)**
 	**Based on: Safar Book 1**
 	- Introduction to Allāh ﷻ and His creations
 	- Basic Islamic manners (e.g., saying salām, cleanliness, respect)
 	- Names of the Five Pillars
 	- Simple daily duas with meaning
 	- Introduction to key Prophets

----

-### **Class 2 (Ages 6–7)**
+2. ### **Class 2 (Ages 6–7)**
 	**Based on: Safar Book 2**
 	- Stories of the Prophets (Nūḥ, Ibrāhīm, Mūsā عليهم السلام)
 	- Angels, books, and the basic articles of faith
 	- Islamic greetings and etiquettes
 	- Basic practices of ṣalāh
 	- Duas with meaning and context

----

-### **Class 3 (Ages 7–8)**
+3. ### **Class 3 (Ages 7–8)**
 	**Based on: Safar Book 3**
 	- Story of Prophet Muḥammad ﷺ (early life in Makkah)
 	- Life after death and belief in the Hereafter
 	- Importance of being truthful, kind, and just
 	- Understanding halal and haram
 	- Short sūrahs with meaning

----

-### **Class 4 (Ages 8–9)**
+4. ### **Class 4 (Ages 8–9)**
 	**Based on: Safar Book 4**
 	- Hijrah and life in Madinah
 	- Islamic calendar and major events
 	- Concept of reward and punishment
 	- Manners in the masjid and at home
 	- Importance of ṣalāh and good character

----

-### **Class 5 (Ages 9–10)**
+5. ### **Class 5 (Ages 9–10)**
 	**Based on: Safar Book 5**
 	- Prophetic characteristics and key companions
 	- Zakat and fasting in detail
 	- Good and bad deeds: accountability
 	- Manners of speech and interaction
 	- Duas and short sūrahs with reflection

----

-### **Class 6 (Ages 10–11)**
+6. ### **Class 6 (Ages 10–11)**
 	**Based on: Safar Book 6**
 	- Seerah: key battles and Treaty of Hudaybiyyah
 	- Concepts of taqwā, sabr, shukr
 	- Practical Islamic decision making
 	- Islamic contribution to the world
 	- Death, the grave, and Yawm al-Qiyāmah

----

-### **Class 7 (Ages 11–13)**
+7. ### **Class 7 (Ages 11–13)**
 	**Based on: Safar Book 7**
 	- Deep dive into the Farewell Sermon
 	- Signs of the Day of Judgement
 	- Social responsibilities in Islam
 	- Balancing deen and dunya
 	- Islamic worldview on equality and justice
+{{% /steps %}}

 ---
 ## Assessment & Progress
 - **Weekly homework** based on workbook activities
 - **Termly assessments** covering core knowledge and application
 - **In-class discussions** to reflect on moral choices and real-life situations
 - **Parent feedback reports** every term

 ---
 We aim to nurture students who understand Islam not only as a subject, but as a way of life.

 {{% hint info %}}